Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 * Skeletons, Ghostly, and Spectral Summons  are increased by 50%
 * Raised minions duration is increased by 1000%
-* Raise dead Magnitude is multiple by 3 (Magnitude of the spell is the maxium level each spell can raise)
+* Raise dead Magnitude is multiple by 3 (Magnitude of the spell is the maximum level each spell can raise)

+---

 **Ritualism**